small-tech/comment-out-css/README.md

 # Comment Out CSS

-Comments out CSS (including CSS that itself contains comments).
+This is a Visual Studio Code & [VSCodium](https://vscodium.com/) extension that enables you to comment out sections of your CSS even if they contain comments.

-Basically, adds nested comments to CSS.
+Basically, it adds the ability to have nested comments in CSS to VScode (& VSCodium).

 ## Usage